 Final Tips for Traveling to Iceland in Winter

-That concludes the four-day Iceland itinerary, but before you go, here are a few additional tips for traveling to Iceland in winter:
+That concludes my itinerary for Iceland in four days, but before you go, here are a few additional tips for traveling to Iceland in winter:

 Iceland was not as cold as I thought it was going to be, with temperatures in the mid-30s (F) during the day and the mid-20s (F) during the evening in March.
 These temperatures are pretty consistent for the majority of winter in Iceland.
 For those of you living in the mid-west or north-east of the US, these temperatures are actually not too bad :).
 What will get you is the wind chill, which can be brutal, so pack appropriately.
 Check out this post for some tips!

 We flew Wow Air direct from Baltimore to Iceland, for only about $400 USD.
-There are a lot of cheap flight options on carriers such as Wow Air or Iceland Air, so be sure to monitor flights using sites such as kayak.com or www.momondo.com for the best deal.
+There are a lot of cheap flight options on carriers such as Wow Air or Iceland Air, so be sure to monitor flights using sites such as Skyscanner or Momondo for the best deal.

 We stayed at this very cute AirBnB while there, which only cost us about $120 USD/night.
 It was in a great location – just a short 7-minute walk to downtown.
 I recommend staying at or very near to downtown while in Iceland if you are visiting for a short time to avoid spending too much time traveling.